Longboard wheels

 Hard or soft?

-- Cruising and carving - soft roller
+- Cruising and carving - soft wheels

-- Freeride and sliding - hard roller
+- Freeride and sliding - hard wheels

 - Downhill - intermediate model

-A question of edges
+A question of the edges

 - Rounded edges give you easy, comfortable sliding and smooth transitions to normal riding.
 They are perfect for sliders and freeriders.